PapenfussLab/bionix/examples/ex-tnpair/README.md

 Run `nix build -I bionix=../..` in this directory.

-# Building via HPC (slurm or torque)
+# Building via HPC (slurm)

 Run `nix build -f cluster.nix` to build on slurm.
 Note that Nix must be configured such that the temporary build directories are created on shared storage.

-For Torque, run `nix build -f cluster.nix -I bionix=../.. --argstr tmpDir /scratch/`.
-Unlike the slurm handler, a shared tmpdir location must be specified.

-In both cases, you may need to adjust the resource limits specified in cluster.nix to suit your particular cluster hardware.
+You may need to adjust the resource limits specified in cluster.nix to suit your particular cluster hardware.